PhD scholarship in Digitalization

-Copenhagen Business School invites applications for a number of vacant PhD scholarships within the field of Digitalization.
+Copenhagen Business School invites applications for a vacant PhD scholarship within the field of Digitalization.

 The Department of Digitalization cares about the interaction of people, data and technology in all of its manifestations.
-We study how individuals, groups, organizations and society can grow and prosper by capitalizing on digital technologies.
+We study how individuals, groups, organizations and society adopt and use digital technologies.

-Teaching responsibilities of the department comprise undergraduate and graduate teaching in Bachelor in Business Administration and Information Systems, Bachelor in Information Management, MSc in Business Administration and Information Systems and the MSc in IT (eBusiness).
+Teaching responsibilities of the department comprise undergraduate and graduate teaching in Bachelor in Business Administration and Information Systems, MSc in Business Administration and Information Systems, MSc in Data Science, and the MSc in IT (eBusiness).

 The Department will give priority to applicants with high grades from their universities.

 The three-year PhD programme at CBS allows you to conduct research under the supervision of CBS professors, supported by research training courses.
 The programme is highly international, and you are expected to participate in international research conferences and to spend time abroad as a visiting PhD student.
 See the CBS homepage for more information about the PhD programme, http://uk.cbs.dk/phd .

 It is also required that the applicant shows an interest in joining the Department’s research environment, see http://uk.cbs.dk/digi.

 CBS PhD graduates are held in high esteem not only in academia and research institutions but also in government and business where their research qualifications are increasingly demanded.
 One third of CBS PhD graduates go on to employment outside universities and public research institutions.